Aeotec-ccheng/SmartThingsPublic/devicetypes/smartthings/aeotec-multisensor-7.src/README.md

 ## Device Health

-Aeon Labs MultiSensor 7 is polled by the hub.
+Aeotec MultiSensor 7 is polled by the hub.
-Aeon MultiSensor reports in once every hour.
+Aeotec MultiSensor checks threshold values every 4 minutes to determine if it should report a specific sensor or if no change, it will report the sensor value once per hour.

 * __122min__ checkInterval